 Not listed there is TkInter, which is the most used Python toolkit.
 If you have Python running on your system, you have TkInter.
 I decided not to use it though because the widgets have a very dated look to them.

 The other toolkit I considered was wxPython.
-The UI widgets have a modern feel, though they not entirely native looking.
-Also plenty of documentation exists.
+The UI widgets have a modern feel, though they not entirely native-looking.
+Also, plenty of documentation exists.
 However, I had some trouble getting wxGlade running, which is a WYSIWYG GUI editor.

-This lead me to Qt.
+This leads me to Qt.

 Why Qt for Raspberry Pi GUI